joelfeodiyoup/isometric_engine_2024/README.md

 - **Tailwindcss** ?
 For styling.
 I've never really used it, so I want to see what it's all about.
 The philosophy seems compelling.
 - **testing** ?
 I could.
 - **lit-html** for html templating outside react context (https://www.npmjs.com/package/lit-html) possibly. (originally I created a canvas element wrapped in some divs, to handle different things.
 It might be better or easier to use lit-html to define it in javascript.
 I just ran into this when exploring lit-elements, which is a framework to help make web-components)
+- **authorization/authentication** - I'll follow some guides on apollo graphql for this https://www.apollographql.com/docs/apollo-server/security/authentication/

 ## Inspiration